Soluling home Document home

 Database that contains terms.

-When you install Soluling the setup creates a local editable glossary in a local SQLite database and adds that into Soluling's glossary list.
-The glossary is initially empty.
-You can import terminology data into the glossary from variouse sources.
+When you install Soluling, the setup creates a local database termbase in a local SQLite database and adds that into Soluling's termbase list.
+The termbase is initially empty.
+You can import terminology data into the termbase from various sources.

-You can have multiple local glossaries.
-In addition you have any number of cloud glossaries.
-However if you have several glossaries added into glossary list they might slow down the glossary engine.
-In that case it recommended to remove the read-only glossaries and import them into the editable glossary.
-Because local glossary works on database it can cope with very large term count.
+You can have multiple database termbase.
+In addition, you have any number of cloud termbases.
+However, if you have several glossaries added to the glossary list, they might slow down the glossary engine.
+In that case, it is recommended to remove the glossaries and import them into a termbase.
+Because termbase works on a database, it can cope with a very large term count.

-If you want to maximize the glossary speed keep only the default local glossary and import all your existing glossaries into the local glossary.
-If you want to share the same terminology with multiple uses add a cloud glossary and import all your existing glossaries into the cloud glossary.
+If you want to maximize the terminology speed, keep only the default local termbase and import all your existing glossaries into the termbase.
+If you want to share the same terminology with multiple users, add a server database termbase (e.g., SQL Server or MySQL) or a cloud termbase and import all your existing glossaries into that termbase.

-Soluling uses spell chechers for stemming that are needed when finding terms in your text.
+Soluling uses spell checkers for stemming that is needed when finding terms in your text.

-What is the difference between a glossary, translation memory, existing translations, and machine translator?
+What is the difference between a termbase, translation memory, existing translations, and machine translator?